NCLAT reserves order on ArcelorMittal takeover of Essar Steel

 Meanwhile, senior advocate Harin P Rawal, appearing for Essar Steel Asia Holdings, a shareholder of Essar Steel, raised the issue of ineligibility of ArcelorMittal under section 29 (A) of the Insolvency & Bankruptcy Code.

-According to Rawal, ArcelorMittal Chairman and CEO L N Mittal has stake in two defaulting firms owned by his brothers as a promoter.
+According to Rawal, ArcelorMittal Chairman and CEO L N Mittal has stakes in two defaulting firms owned by his brothers as a promoter.

 "Whatever be the share, the fact is that he (L N Mittal) was holding share as a promoter and hence he is ineligible under section 29 (a) of IBC," he said.

-According to him, SBI cannot claim the money from Ruias -- who had given a personal guarantee to the bank for loans of Essar Steel.
+According to him, Ruias who had given a personal guarantee to SBI for loans of Essar Steel, the bank cannot claim the money after lender are getting their dues.

-"As on date, he is not a creditor of the company, therefore there is no question for me today to get involved in the resolution plan.
-So my rights accrued to him, only if the lenders succeed in invoking my guarantee successfully then by law of subrogation, I would then become the creditor of Essar Steel, in place of the financial creditor, who has invoked the my guarantee," said Chaudhary.

-According to him, those rights which would come into future can not be eliminated by this resolution plan.

 Senior advocate Harish Salve had contended that during the resolution period, Essar Steel had a profit of Rs 3,500 crore and the company is already providing Rs 2,500 crore as working capital."As ArcelorMittal has assured a working capital of Rs 2,500 crore, a profit of Rs 3,500 crore means that ArcelorMittal will make available a sum of Rs 43,000 crore to the creditors of the company," Salve had said.